-- The alternative to a Kalman Filter is the Newton-Raphson least squares fit (for vertices called a Billoir fit): - It requires that the collection of tracks associated with the vertex is known in advance. - It can be done e.g. after the Kalman Filter vertex finder. - Not only the vertex is fitted, but also the track momenta, this time with the constraint that they should all come from the same vertex point.
+- The alternative to a Kalman Filter is the Newton-Raphson least squares fit (for vertices called a Billoir fit): - It requires that the collection of tracks associated with each vertex is known in advance. - Not only the vertex is fitted, but also the track momenta, this time with the constraint that they should all come from the same vertex point.
 This yields improved momenta.